 - 42. UNAIDS continues to embrace the principles that ensure that our staff are best equipped to support the AIDS response: gender equality, diversity, equity, inclusion and antiracism. - 43.
 To further define this vision and commitment, the process to develop a Fair, Respectful and Empowering Framework was initiated in 2024.
 The Framework will provide measurable goals and accountability mechanisms for diversity, equity, inclusion and accessibility grounded in a Theory of Change that takes a gender-transformative lens as entry point to succeed the 2018-2023 Gender Action Plan.
-The process has been consultative with 9 focus group discussions conducted to capture lived experiences of staff with disabilities; staff in the LGBTQIA+ Community; young people; staff living with HIV; and across race and ethnic groups. - 44.
-Culture transformation is implemented through a feminist and decolonial angle acknowledging the interconnectedness of different identities and experiences in the workplace.
-UNAIDS was recognised for this approach by UN Women who highlighted it as a Good Practice towards Gender Equality. - 45.
+A consultative process has been followed, with nine focus group discussions conducted to capture the experiences of staff with disabilities; staff in the LGBTQI+ community; young people; staff living with HIV; and staff from various race and ethnic groups. - 44.
+Culture transformation is implemented through a feminist and decolonial angle-acknowledging the interconnectedness of different identities and experiences in the workplace.
+UNAIDS was recognized for this approach by UN Women who highlighted it as a good practice towards gender equality. - 45.
 Team Learning is a key method employed to promote joint understanding and application of values and principles.
-By July 2024, 67% (449) of staff participated in Module 1 of the Culture Transformation Team Learning Journey, embodying our Feminist Principles (TLJ) and Creating Brave Spaces.
-To deepen learning experiences, UNAIDS Cabinet, including the Executive Director and both Deputy Executive Directors, provide reinforcement through informal Fireside sessions where they share and reflect on their lived experiences of applying the culture transformation concept, including on leading in a time of crisis. - 46.
-Through 2024, teams across the organisation continued to put into practice Team Values Charters, which establish appropriate ways of working collectively and promote support and congeniality daily as they contribute towards the organisational mission.

-- 47. Implementation of the UNAIDS antiracism plan continued in 2024 with leadership from the Executive Director in support of joint UN initiatives to address racial discrimination in the System.
-In collaboration with the United Nations Anti-Racism Office, the United Nations Senior Officials of African Descent Group ("UNSAG") and the South African Permanent Mission to the United Nations (Geneva), UNAIDS convened a high-level panel including Mme Graca Machel, under the theme Partnership, reconciliation, reparations, integration, and inclusion for development calling for strengthening global efforts to end poverty and inequities. - 48.
-The Antiracism Community of Practice led education and advocacy sessions during the International HIV Conference in Munich and the International Day to Eliminate Racism and Racial Discrimination. - 49.
+By July 2024, 67% (449) of staff had participated in module 1 of the "Culture transformation team learning journey" to deepen learning experiences, UNAIDS cabinet, including the Executive Director and both Deputy Executive Directors, provide reinforcement through informal "fireside" sessions where they share and reflect on their experiences of applying the culture transformation concept, including leading in a time of crisis. - 46.
+Through 2024, teams across the organization continued to put into practice "team values charters", which establish appropriate ways of working collectively and promote support and congeniality daily as they contribute towards the organizational mission. - 47.
+Implementation of the UNAIDS antiracism plan continued in 2024 with leadership from the Executive Director in support of joint UN initiatives to address racial discrimination in the System.
+In collaboration with the UN Anti-Racism Office, the UN Senior Officials of African Descent Group and the South African Permanent Mission to the United Nations (Geneva), UNAIDS convened a high-level panel that included Graca Machel, under the theme "Partnership, reconciliation, reparations, integration and inclusion for development", calling for strengthening global efforts to end poverty and inequities. - 48.
+The "antiracism community of practice" led education and advocacy sessions during the International HIV Conference in Munich and the International Day to Eliminate Racism and Racial Discrimination. - 49.
 To ensure that we continue to attract the most qualified candidates, UNAIDS has also collaborated with the e-recruit platform provider, Talenti, which also collects data on applicants including race, ethnicity, affiliation to a key population, and gender identity.
-These tools also help to ensure that UNAIDS fulfils its mandate, as reflected in the founding ECOSOC resolutions, to support key populations.
+These tools also help ensure that UNAIDS fulfils its mandate, as reflected in the founding ECOSOC resolutions, to support key populations.